A Part of

 The projects accomplished during the Paper-in-a-Day event might include —

-The work of the Paper-in-a-Day teams will be presented as symposia on the program of Psychology and Peace 2018.
-All participants must be registered for Psychology and Peace 2018 at University of Notre Dame, March 8-10.
+The work of the Paper-in-a-Day teams will be presented as symposia on the program of Psychology & Peace 2018.
+All participants must be registered for Psychology & Peace 2018 at University of Notre Dame, March 8-10.
 Student members of Division 48 who participate in Paper-in-a-Day will receive a $100 scholarship toward conference registration.
+A limited amount of additional travel scholarships will also be available.

 Three types of researchers are invited to apply for the Paper-in-a-Day event —